API-Optimists/openbanking-ui/README.md

 You can also add an entry for PORT (optional) if facing any issue with port while running the application.
 This will run your app on the specified port number if added otherwise will point to the default port.

+Strictly run the app in the below port as the redirect uri is configured in port no 4001
 ``` nowrap
 PORT=4001
 REACT_APP_ACCOUNT_ID=11111111